Blog

 Treating Eating Disorders and Alcoholism

 As a patient begins to address behaviors related to their eating disorder, alcohol addiction problems can increase since they may be trying to “replace” their eating disorder with another maladaptive coping mechanism or reduce the stress associated with recovery, treatment and life change.
+Indeed, people with eating disorders are significantly more likely to receive their SUD diagnosis within a year of being diagnosed with their eating disorder.

 If a patient is experiencing severe complications because of their eating disorder, it is imperative to refer the individual to a specialized medical stabilization unit for eating disorders that can also address alcohol withdrawal symptoms.
 In this case, medical stabilization is the first step in recovery before a patient can be transferred to a lower level of care where they can continue both their eating disorder and substance use recovery.